Un-Complicate Your Life

 Before COVID-19 changed the world, we were already stressed about careers, insurance, bills, taxes, health care, retirement, investments, government programs and forms, air travel, crime, nutrition, climate change, work/school deadlines, feeling under-appreciated and unloveable, missed opportunities, missed connections, bad timings, and sad newscasts: nothing simple about any of these things.
 Our still-evolving human minds aren't right-off-the-bat equipped to know the ins and outs of all these things at once.
 We know when we're hungry, and sleepy, and when we love/desire things.
 We know how to do one thing at a time.
 We know how to read and write and listen but we don't always know what to read, and write, and listen to.
 We know that love and connection is important.
 It just is.
 We don't need to be told that.
 We knew it when we took our first breath.
 Everything else?
 Well, like Plato and Socrates, we just know so little, and it helps to acknowledge that sometimes.

-It has been working for me with food, too.
-I have let go of complicated chemical ingredients and hydrogenated oils, lab-isolated sugars and cancer-linked preservatives.
-I was craving something sweet yesterday and found some Nature Valley mini chocolate granola bars in the pantry--brought over by a well-intentioned guest at scene study last week.
+Simplicity can work with food too.
+It pays to let go of complicated chemical ingredients and hydrogenated oils, lab-isolated sugars and cancer-linked preservatives.
+I was craving something sweet yesterday and found some Nature Valley mini chocolate granola bars in the pantry--brought over by a well-intentioned guest last week.
 There was, ironically, nothing directly from 'Nature' in the ingredients.
-Corn syrup, refined sugar, three types of oil, soy isolates...?
+Corn syrup, refined sugar, three types of oil, soy isolates...
 I think it's OK to crave something sugary, but why does it need to come with all these extra cholesterol-rocketing additives?
-Luckily Shane had some dates in the fridge.
-Natural chewy caramel without the toothache.
+Luckily I had some dates in the fridge--natural chewy caramel without the toothache.
 I ate two with some sour strawberries and my tastebuds exploded.
 Every 'convenient', 'pretending to be healthy' corporate food product has at least a few simple, satisfying alternatives.
 We just have to be open to them.
 Michael Pollan's simple "Only eat things you can pronounce" rule endures.

 Looking to accomplish something but it feels too complicated?
-Simplify it and stop judging the results of necessary trial and error.
+Allow it to be simpler in your mind and stop judging the results of necessary trial and error.
 I want to wake up earlier every day, so I try, and sometimes it works, sometimes it fails miserably.
 I'm just going to keep at it, tweaking my bed times and waking routine until something sticks.
 It's not too scientifically complex-- unless I have a class or a job to wake up for, my body will fight to get 8 hours of sleep.
 If I want to get up at six, I probably have to go to bed at 10.
 Simple, though not exactly easy.